-On Monday, after Scott Cook’s excellent Opening Plenary Session, I attended a series of three courses presented by Jared Spool, CEO and Founding Principal of User Interface Engineering (UIE), shown in Figure 1.
+On Monday, after Scott Cook’s excellent Opening Plenary Session, I attended a series of three courses presented by Jared Spool, CEO and Founding Principal of User Interface Engineering (UIE).
 Jared is a very engaging speaker and his knowledge about product usability is both broad and deep, so his presentations are always both enjoyable and informative.
 For me, this was a day well spent.

 Course: An Introduction to Designing for the Scent of Information

 In this course, Jared, who is shown in Figure 1, described how to design Web sites that successfully guide visitors to the information they need.

 As Figure 2 shows, site visitors sense “when they are on the right track to finding their content—they follow the scent of information.”
 Designing for the scent of information ensures that visitors will be successful in finding what they need.
 Visitors find information by following a well-laid scent trail—or are thwarted in their quest for information by unintended obstacles that make them lose a scent trail.
 Jared told us that “Designing for scent is more successful than designing for navigation.”

 I just love Jared’s sense of humor, but this is serious stuff.
 If visitors can’t find the information they need, a Web site will be a failure.
 There are many kinds of obstacles that can keep visitors from finding what they need, as Figure 3 shows.

 Visitors resort to search “when they don’t see a link that has good scent” and type the words they wanted to see in a link.
 Jared calls these “trigger words.”
 These words are often more specific than the labels for links on navigation bars.